 UNPREDICTABLE and CONSTRAINED UNPREDICTABLE are used to describe things that software should not do.

 When something is UNPREDICTABLE or CONSTRAINED UNPREDICTABLE, the software cannot rely on the behavior of the processor.
 The processor might also exhibit different behaviors if software carried out the bad action multiple times.

 For example, providing a misaligned translation table is CONSTRAINED UNPREDICTABLE.
 This represents bad software.
 Bad software is software that violates the architectural rule that translation tables should adhere to.

 Unlike IMP DEF behaviors, the TRM does not usually describe all the UNPREDICTABLE behaviors.

 Sometimes, we will remove a feature from the architecture.
 There are several reasons that might happen, such as performance or because the feature is no longer commonly used and is unnecessary.
 However, there may still be some legacy software that relies upon the feature.
 Therefore, before removing a feature completely, we will first mark it as DEPRECATED.
-For example, the Arm ARM states:
+For example, the Arm Architecture Reference Manual states:

 The uses of the IT instruction, and use of the CP15DMB, CP15DSB and CP151SB barrier instructions, are deprecated for performance reasons.

 DEPRECATED is a warning to developers that a feature will be removed in the future, and that they should start removing it from their code.